JeongHwaSik/git-tutorial/README.md

-# This repository is just for practicing GIT
+# This repository is just for practicing GIT!!!!
 Thank you!